iDash3/miniSAM/README.md

 ## Mask Format and Extraction

-**Important:** TinySAM returns masks in RGBA ImageData format where the mask information is stored in the alpha channel, not the RGB channels.
+**Important:** miniSAM returns masks in RGBA ImageData format where the mask information is stored in the alpha channel, not the RGB channels.
 When processing the returned ImageData object from `session.segment()`:

 - **Alpha channel (A) = 255:** Foreground pixel (included in the mask)
 - **Alpha channel (A) = 0:** Background pixel (excluded from the mask)